DomAitken/QAProject2-BackEnd/README.md

 ## Built With
 Maven (https://maven.apache.org/) - Dependency Management

-Versioning
+## Versioning
 We use GitHub and MacOS Terminal for versioning.

 ## Authors
 Chris Perrins - Initial work - christophperrins

 Dom Aitken - Updated Functionality - DomAitken (www.github.com/DomAitken)

-License
+## License
-This project is licensed under the MIT license - see the LICENSE.md file for details
+This project is licensed under the MIT license - see the LICENSE.md file for details.

-For help in Choosing a license

-# Acknowledgments
+## Acknowledgments
 Thanks to anyone whose code was used.
-Jordan and Anoush for the help with the project.
+Jordan for the help with the project.